 Each jurisdiction has its own requirements and so does Hong Kong!
-From business registration to cancellation or dissolution, a set of sequential steps needs to be completed to close a Hong Kong business through deregistration process.
+From business registration to cancellation or dissolution, a set of sequential steps needs to be completed to close a Hong Kong business through the deregistration process.
 There are also several requirements for an eligible applicant to deregister a Hong Kong company.
 So, what are they?
 Let’s find out!

-- Must be a local private company/ a local company limited by guarantee, excluding those companies which is listed in section 749 (2) of the Companies Ordinance. *
+- Must be a local private company/ a local company limited by guarantee, excluding those companies which is in section 749 (2) of the Companies Ordinance. *

 - Must be a defunct solvent company